UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Switching to fiber internet or using a wired Ethernet connection are the most effective ways to lower latency and improve smart home performance.

-Have you ever been on a crucial video call only for your face to freeze mid-sentence, or watched your character glitch in a video game right before a big win?
-It’s incredibly frustrating, especially when you’re paying for a “high-speed” internet plan that promised top-tier performance.
-Many people assume their internet speed is simply too slow, but the real culprit behind these delays is often not speed at all, it’s latency.
-While bandwidth determines how much data you can move, latency dictates how fast that data gets there.
-In this guide, we will help you understand what causes these lags and how you can troubleshoot your connection to get things running smoothly again.
+Have you ever been on a crucial video call only for your face to freeze mid-sentence, or watched your character glitch right before a big win?
+If you are wondering what is latency, it is simply the delay before a transfer of data begins following an instruction.
+Many people assume their connection is simply too slow, but the real culprit behind these frustrating delays is often not your overall speed.
+You might be paying for a premium internet plan, yet still experience lag.
+While bandwidth determines how much data you can move at once, latency dictates how fast that data actually travels to its destination and back.
+In this guide, we will help you diagnose network jitter and troubleshoot your home network so you can enjoy a seamless, responsive online experience.

 An illustration explaining internet latency as reaction time, showing a user, server, and data packets.